PoliticalGraveyard.com

 Strong, Rozalyn — of Kirkland, King County, Wash.
 Republican.
 Delegate to Republican National Convention from Washington, 2008.
 Female.
 Still living as of 2008.

-Strong, Samuel — of Suffolk County, N.Y.
+Strong, Samuel — of Huntington, Suffolk County, Long Island, N.Y.
 Member of New York state assembly from Suffolk County, 1823, 1827, 1830.
 Burial location unknown.

 Strong, Samuel D. — of Coldwater, Branch County, Mich.
 Mayor of Coldwater, Mich., 1932-33.
-Presumed deceased.
 Burial location unknown.

 Strong, Selah — of Orange County, N.Y.
-Member of New York state senate Southern District, 1792-1800; member of New York state assembly from Orange County, 1801-02, 1807-08, 1809-10, 1815-16.
+Member of New York state senate Southern District, 1792-1800; member of New York council of appointment, 1794; member of New York state assembly from Orange County, 1801-02, 1807-08, 1809-10, 1815-16.
 Burial location unknown.

 Strong, Selah — of Milford, New Haven County, Conn.
+Whig.
 Member of Connecticut state house of representatives from Milford, 1836, 1838-39; member of Connecticut state senate 5th District, 1845.
 Burial location unknown.

 Strong, Selah B. — of Setauket, Suffolk County, Long Island, N.Y.
 Republican.
-Suffolk County Surrogate, 1915-20; Justice of New York Supreme Court 2nd District, 1921-34; defeated, 1917.
+Suffolk County Surrogate, 1915-20; Justice of New York Supreme Court 2nd District, 1921-34; defeated, 1917, 1934.
 Burial location unknown.

 Relatives: Grandson of Selah Brewster Strong.